zzzprojects/EntityFramework.DynamicFilters/docs/pages/tutorials/overview.md

 ## Conditionally Enabling Filters

-Filters can also be enabled conditionally and you will also need to define those conditions along with your filter definition.
+Filters can also be enabled conditionally and you will even need to define those conditions along with your filter definition.

 {% include template-example.html%}
 {% highlight csharp %}